Park Street, Bristol

 Park Street is a major shopping street in Bristol, England, linking the city centre to Clifton.
 It forms part of the A4018.

 The building of Park Street started in 1761 and it was Bristol's earliest example of uniformly stepped hillside terracing.
-The street runs from College Green up a steep incline northwards to join Park Row near the southern apex of the Clifton Triangle.
+The street runs from College Green up a steep incline northwards to join Park Row near the eastern corner of the Clifton Triangle.
 Looking up the street there is a dramatic view of the Wills Memorial Building.

+Along with nearby Brandon Hill and some neighbouring streets it forms the Park Street and Brandon Hill Conservation Area.

 History

 The development of Park Street began in 1740 when the City Council leased land to Nathaniel Day, holder of Bullock's Park, to open a new street.

 Around that time, some houses were built on the north-east side of College Green, probably by James Paty the Elder.
 Around 1742 he was probably also involved in the development of adjacent Unity Street, where the use of stone facing and the rustication of the ground floor facades set a precedent for most of the later development in the Park Street area.

 In 1758 a design by George Tyndall was approved for Park Street to connect to Whiteladies Gate, one of the turnpikes.
 George Tully drew up plans and building started in 1761.
 The first phase of building finished at Great George Street around 1762.
 The upper part of the street was developed from about 1786 and work was suspended in the financial crisis of 1793, resumed and completed about ten years later.

 Much of the building throughout this period was by the firms owned by members of the Paty family, initially that of Thomas Paty, probably jointly with that of his brother James Paty the Younger.
 Thomas Paty's sons William and John joined his firm as partners in 1777.
 Developments by the Patys spread around Park Street to Great George Street, College Street, Denmark Street and Lodge Street and eventually from 1787 Charlotte Street, Berkeley Square, Berkeley Crescent and Upper Berkeley Place.

 A standard design by Thomas Paty was used for Park Street's houses.
 These had plain facades three windows wide, and as in the earlier Unity Street development they were faced in Bath Stone with a rusticated ground floor.
 The general conversion from housing to commercial premises since then, however, has meant the loss of the original ground floors; only No.51 retains its pediment, rustication and railings.
 The grander houses built c.
 1762 by Thomas Paty on either side of the junction with Great George Street, in brick with stone dressings and with pediments on their George Street facades, were an exception to the generally plain style.
 Park Street was Bristol's earliest example of uniformly stepped terracing.
 Stepping would become a common approach to hillside building in Clifton, for squares as well as terraces, a different approach to that taken in the nearby city of Bath.